Fred D. Beans: World War II

 At the time of the Japanese Attack on Pearl Harbor, Beans served briefly with 2nd Defense Battalion on Hawaii, before he was transferred to the 8th Marine Regiment and sailed to South Pacific.
 He was promoted to the rank of major on April 29, 1942, and subsequently to the temporary rank of lieutenant colonel on August 7, 1942.
 Beans also received the Bronze Star Medal for his service during the early Pacific service.

-Lt.
-Colonel Beans was transferred to the command of the 3rd Marine Raider Battalion on June 16, 1943, and subsequently participated in the Bougainville Campaign.
+Lieutenant Colonel Beans was transferred to the command of the 3rd Marine Raider Battalion on June 16, 1943, and subsequently participated in the Bougainville Campaign.
 He led his battalion during the Landings at Cape Torokina on November 9, 1943.
 Beans participated in the landing and while his men were pinned down by enemy fire, he didn't hesitate move his command post to the front lines and without regard for his own personal safety, rallied his men and immediately launched a counterattack.
 He remained in the front line area for next eight hours and drove enemy out from its position with inflicting heavy losses on his side.
 For his inspiring leadership, courage and intrepid fighting spirit, Beans was decorated with the Navy Cross.

 The Marine Raiders program was terminated in January 1944, and Beans was subsequently transferred back to the United States.
 He served for a brief period in San Diego and then also in Washington, D.C., at Headquarters Marine Corps, before the Marine Raiders Battalions were used to reestablish the 4th Marine Regiment.
 Beans was appointed Regiment's executive officer under Colonel Alan Shapley in September 1944 and later participated in the Okinawa campaign in April 1945.

 When the commanding officer of the 1st Battalion, Major Bernard W. Green, was killed in action, Beans took over the command of the badly shaken battalion and accomplished the mission of capturing the enemy bastion of Mount Yaedake.
 For this act of leadership and valor, he was decorated with the Silver Star.